 Almost fifty years ago on August 18th, an immense controversy broke out over a report released six months earlier on the state of the African American family.
 The author, Daniel Patrick Moynihan (who later became a U.S. Senator for New York), claimed that the African American family was in crisis.
-He forecast disaster for our society if single-parent families became the norm.
+He forecasted disaster for our society if single-parent families became the norm.
 The report still stands out as a landmark and is relevant today.
 This is the final installment of three feature articles on the report and its relation to NYC religion.

-The Moynihan Report, the War on Poverty and the field of social work lauded politics, economics and psychology as solutions to the crisis of the African American family.
+The Moynihan Report, the War on Poverty, and the field of social work lauded politics, economics, and psychology as solutions to the crisis of the African American family.
 The mostly White do-gooders mostly ignored the role of faith within the African American community.
 When they did recognize religion, it was mainly because it intersected with their bias toward purely economic and political solutions.

 So, the true heirs of the Moynihan Report are these post-civil rights religious leaders and believers.
 They also emphasize the importance of the family as did Moynihan.
 However, they differ from the Moynihan of the 1960s in the means of progress, emphasizing a faith-based dimension and an asset perspective.
 They are picking up the mantle of Bookers T. Washington.
 Moynihan himself also later spoke up for a different means for curing poverty and family breakup and attacked the lowering of moral standards, a “defining deviancy down.”
 His moral message was not far from that of the new African American church leaders.